lanlytt/lanlytt/content/blog/fix-vscode-ctrl-backquote.md

 {{ update(date="2024-04-29")}}

-Recently, I struggled to learn the basics of VSCode extension development and finally wrapped the fixer into an [extension][ext].
+Recently, I struggled to learn about the basics of VSCode extension development and finally wrapped the fixer into an [extension][ext].
 It works well and also avoids the negative effects caused by the non-extension one.

 {{ update(date="2024-05-01")}}